SINTEF-AppliedCompSci/MRST/README.md

 * Quantity of interest (QoI): Description of the simulation output that we aim to estimate the uncertainty of

-The module facilitates ensembles that can be used for a wide range of applications, and has support for (multi-level) Monte Carlo simulations and ensemble-based history matching.
+The module facilitates ensembles that can be used for a wide range of applications, and has support for (multi-level) Monte Carlo simulations and ensemble-based model calibration.